 The future of logistics

-To get a glimpse into the future of ecommerce logistics for retailers, one needs only to look at the industry’s biggest player: Amazon.
+To get a glimpse into the future of e-commerce logistics for retailers, you need only to look at the industry’s biggest player: Amazon.

-“Products are getting from the manufacturer/vendor to the customer faster than ever,” Iyer added.
-“It will be interesting to see if the creation of more shipping options then creates new products, modes of transport or other levels of innovation that we have not foreseen yet.”
+“Products are getting from the manufacturer [or] vendor to the customer faster than ever,” Iyer added.
+“It will be interesting to see if the creation of more shipping options then creates new products, modes of transport, or other levels of innovation that we have not foreseen yet.”